 With not a tear in sight, Knight placed another call to Vermeer the next day and ordered two full rolls of Vermeer Net.

-Now that he’s making a better bale for his customers, Knight says he’s been hearing nothing but positive feedback.
+Now that he’s found the best netwrap for making round bales for his customers, Knight says he’s been hearing nothing but positive feedback.